ceramicnetwork/docs/docs/streamtypes/tile-document/api.md

 #### ceramic

-When loading a TileDocument, the first parameter is the `CeramicAPI` used to communicate with the ceramic node and it is always required.
+When loading a TileDocument, the first parameter is the `CeramicAPI` used to communicate with the Ceramic node and it is always required.
 It will either be an instance of [`Ceramic`](https://developers.ceramic.network/reference/typescript/classes/_ceramicnetwork_core.ceramic.html){:target="_blank"} when using the Core client or an instance of [`CeramicClient`](https://developers.ceramic.network/reference/typescript/classes/_ceramicnetwork_core.ceramic.html){:target="_blank"} when using the HTTP client.

 #### streamId